 Now RepairPal is just a tap away.

 Suppose your car is a Ford Explorer, 1996.
 Suppose the mechanic tells you it’s time for a new alternator and that it will cost you $300.
-Start up RepairPal, tap “Get an Estimate,” put in your car’s info, and then your location, as shown below.
+Go to RepairPal.com, tap “Get an Estimate,” put in your car’s info, and then your location, as shown below.
 Then touch the blue “Get an Estimate” button.

 Here you see a range of prices, a little bit higher at the dealers and a little bit less at the independent shops.
 Now you know enough to evaluate your mechanic’s quote.